 Special Business Review

-Our current understanding is that the requirements for a T-Mobile special business review focus on each Brand a Bandwidth customer may have.
-If you expect your Brand to send more than 200,000 messages per day, please follow the instructions below to be considered for a Special Business Review:
+Our current understanding is that the requirements for a T-Mobile Special Business Review focus on each brand a Bandwidth customer may have.
+If you expect your brand to send more messages than your daily throughput allows, please follow the instructions below to be considered for a Special Business Review:

 - Save the file using the following format: Special_Business_Review_Messaging_Volumes_Your Company_Brand.docx.

 Some of the terms you’ll find on the form are defined below.
 For more 10DLC terminology, check out the Terms and definitions section in our 10DLC Overview and FAQ.

 - Brand: The company or entity initiating messages to the consumer.